moebiussurfing/ofxGpuLutCube/README.md

 ## Features

-- LUT files folder browsing using GUI or keys.
+- Browsing LUT files folder using GUI or keys.
 - Easy integration into your `ofApp` with an `ofParameterGroup` and an `ofxGui` panel
 - Float parameter to set filter mix/dry.
 - Int parameter to select `LUT index`.
 - String parameter to show `LUT name`.
-- Included example with `/data/` files (`LUT.cube` files + shader files).
+- Included example with `/data/` files (291 `.cube` files + shader files).
 - Two testing images.
-LLeft/rioght keys to switch images.
+Left/right keys to select images.

 ## Tested system